micropy/mc-hax/README.md

 # 🐧 PenguinMC - Minecraft Server Utilities

-PenguinMC is a powerful command-line toolkit for interacting with Minecraft servers.
+PenguinMC is a basic command-line toolkit for interacting with Minecraft servers.
 It allows players and administrators to check server status, verify player information, inspect open ports, automate bot joining, and test server passwords.

 ## 🚀 Features
 - **Server Check**: Verify the status of a Minecraft server.